kishankumar8/MACHINE-LEARNING-/README.md

 #Types of machine learning

- 1. supervised(learn from labelled data )
+ 1. supervised(learn from labelled data and labelled have input and its correct output)

-   ->regression
+   ->regression(

    ->classification
  2.unsupervised()